kryzar/LoLaTeXcv/README.md

 \lltxTitle{Big section title}
 ```

-This is where the fun begins.
-This simple command was created to divide my CV into big sections : *Learning*, *Involvement* and *Miscellanea*.
+The `lltxTitle` command<sup>This is where the fun begins.</sup> was created to organize a curriculum vitae into thematic parts.
+This is what I came up with in my curriculum vitae : *Learning*, *Involvement* and *Miscellanea*.
 It is optional and should be used carefully.
 Use it because it is relevant, not because it is sexy.
 This is how it is displayed.

 ![A simple example of `lltxTitle`](Images/lltxTitle.png)